PeterVos27/PaperRockScissors/README.md

 # PaperRockScissors
 My first program written without tutorials.
-The opponent will always win
+CPU opponent who chooses attack based on random number

-You choose 1, 2 or 3 for an attack,
+- You choose 1, 2 or 3 for an attack,

-The opponent will always win over your choice, after which it will ask to play again.
+- The opponent chooses 1, 2 or 3 for an attack,

-I am currently working on this to make the responses random, hence the outcome() function has a built in exit message when it loses.
+it will determine if you won, lost, or if it's a draw, after which it will ask to play again.

-Will update frequently
+Upcoming is registering with name, and keep track of scores for that person.